Dimension theory for the asymptotic couple of the field of logarithmic transseries: D-minimality criterion and applications

 \subsection{The structure \texorpdfstring{$(\tilde{\R},\alpha^\Z)^{\#}$}{(R, αZ)\#}}

 Let $\tilde{\R}$ be a polynomially bounded expansion of the reals with field of exponents $\Q$, and let $\alpha>1$.

 It is easy to see how our criterion can be used to show that $(\tilde{\R},\alpha^\Z)$ is d-minimal (using the quantifier elimination result of Miller--van den Dries).
 Less easy is to see how d-minimality of $(\tilde{\R},\alpha^\Z)^{\#}$, the expansion of $\tilde{\R}$ by all subsets of all cartesian powers of $\alpha^\Z$, follows from our criterion, as the criterion only allows for new functions, not new predicates.
-In this subsection, we show how the multi-sorted setup can be used as a workaround.
+Here, we hint at how the multi-sorted setup can be used as a workaround.

 Let $(\tilde{\R},\Z^{\#})$ be a 2-sorted structure with underlying sets $\R$ and $\Z$.
 We construe this structure in the language $\calL$ that contains: \begin{enumerate} \item For each $n$, a function symbol for each function $\R^n\to \R$ that is definable without parameters in $\tilde{\R}$; \item the language of ordered abelian groups $\{0,+,<\}$ on $\Z$, along with a relation symbol for each subset of $\Z^n$. \end{enumerate} Then $(\tilde{\R},\Z^{\#})$ eliminates quantifiers in $\calL$ and any substructure of $\tilde{\R}$ is an elementary substructure.